saudBinHabib/movies-data-analysis/README.md

-# Movies Data Set Analysis.n
+# Movies Data Set Analysis.

+I have worked on this project, to practice and display my analytical skills to interviewees.